OBOFoundry/OBOFoundry.github.io/ontology/doid.md

 products:
   - id: doid.owl
   - id: doid.obo
-     title: "Disease Ontology asserted is_a hierarchy"
+    title: Disease Ontology asserted is_a hierarchy
 browsers:
   - label: DO
     title: DO Browser